-The City of Sammamish has made minor changes to Chapter 4 of the 2016 KCSWDM.
+The City of Sammamish has made minor changes to Chapter 4 of the 2021 KCSWDM.
 The following stricter requirements apply as applicable in this chapter:

-1. Allowed Pipe Types:
+1. Allowable Pipe Materials:

-Corrugated polyethylene (CPE) pipe, Polypropylene (PP) pipe, and Polyvinyl chloride (PVC) pipe are deleted and shall be replaced with the following allowed pipe and criteria:
+Corrugated polyethylene (CPE) pipe and Polyvinyl chrloride (PVC) pipe are is deleted.